dxinteractive/dendriform/README.md

 If you'll be allowing users to re-order items in an array, then please note that you'll get better performance if array element components don't know about their indexes.
 If the `.useIndex()` hook is used, a element that has moved its position inside of its parent array will need to update, even if it is otherwise unchanged.

+The `.index` property is available for usages outside of React.

 ```js
 function MyComponent(props) {
     const form = useDendriform({